kids-first/kf-lib-data-ingest/docs/source/index.rst

 The extract stage does the following:

-1. **Retrieve** - Retrieve the source data files whether they are local or remote and read into memory
+1. **Retrieve** - Retrieve the source data files, whether they are local or remote, and read them into memory
 2. **Select** - Extract the desired subset of data from the source data files
-3. **Clean**- Clean the source data (i.e. remove trailing whitespaces, etc)
+3. **Clean**- Clean the source data (remove trailing whitespaces, etc)
 4. **Map** - Map the cleaned data to a set of standard Kids First attributes and values

 The standard set of attributes and values are defined in the Kids First Standard Concept Schema.
 See <TODO> for more details.

 Extract stage output might look like this:

 .. csv-table:: data.tsv
     :header: "CONCEPT.PARTICIPANT.ID", "CONCEPT.PARTICIPANT.GENDER", "CONCEPT.BIOSPECIMEN.ID"